 After attending a Portland detox center, the next step is to find ongoing care.
 If you want to overcome addiction, then you’ll need to learn how to maintain your newly found sobriety.
 At Crestview Recovery, rehab programs prepare people for a future without drugs.
 Some treatment methods available in rehab include:

-A THC detox may be the best way to overcome a marijuana addiction.
+A THC detox may be the best way to overcome marijuana addiction.
 At Crestview Recovery in Portland, Oregon, you’ll have access to the resources you need to fight back against drugs.
 Find freedom from addiction by calling 866.262.0531.